BstLabs/py-dynacli/docs/manual/module-as-feature.md

 awesome upload: error: invalid choice: 'delete' (choose from 'new')
 ```

-The next is to learn about top level commands.
+The next is to learn about top-level commands.